 - At this stage, programme business advisors will assess and appraise GBGF grant applications.
-If it is identified that any sections require clarification or that any supporting documentation is missing, applicants will be contacted at this point to supply this. - Following the initial assessment by programme business advisors, and receipt of clarification where relevant, applications will undergo a final assessment at a meeting of the GBGF Grants Panel. - Approval at the GBGF Grants Panel stage is by no means guaranteed and depends on the extent to which a grant application meets the Fund's eligibility criteria.
+If it is identified that any sections require clarification or that any supporting documentation is missing, applicants will be contacted at this point to supply this. - Following the initial assessment by programme business advisors, and receipt of clarification responses, where relevant, applications which score over 50% will undergo a final assessment at a meeting of the GBGF Grants Panel.
+Applications which do not achieve a score of 50% will not be presented to the Panel and applicants will need to reapply. - Approval at the GBGF Grants Panel stage is by no means guaranteed and depends on the extent to which a grant application meets the Fund's eligibility criteria.
 The panel will issue one of three decisions: - a.
-Application recommended for approval - b.
-Application recommended for deferral - In this case, applicants will be contacted and asked to provide clarification / additional evidence. - The revised submission will then be returned to the panel for a second assessment. - c.
-Application recommended for refusal - In this case, you will be notified of the outcome and reasons for the refusal - Applications which are not approved may be resubmitted, however you must ensure that you consider and address the feedback provided.
+Application recommended for approval - Application recommended for deferral In this case, applicants will be contacted and asked to provide clarification / additional evidence. - The revised submission will then be returned to the panel for a second assessment. - c.
+Application recommended for refusalIn this case, you will be notified of the outcome and reasons for the refusal - Applications which are not approved may be resubmitted, however you must ensure that you consider and address the feedback provided.
 The Grant Panel and Assessors reserve the right not to review a resubmission that is substantially unchanged in respect of addressing the feedback provided on the original submission.